jleahred/dynparser/README.md

 This is the general idea.
 The peg used by the parser will envolve to add error control, vars, scape on strings, and other ideas.

 As the parser will generate the code from peg to parse itself...
-It's easy to keep updated the peg grammar from it.
+It's easy to keep updated the peg grammar used to parse from peg.

 ```peg
 main            =   grammar